 Optimizing your recovery after training

-Stretching: a solution to adopt sparingly
+Stretching: A solution to adopt sparingly

-If you still want to stretch after your sessions, make sure to do so gently and not exceed a moderate pain threshold.
+If you still want to stretch after your workout, make sure to do so gently and not exceed a moderate pain threshold.
 Stretches should be done gently, without forcing, and held for 15 to 30 seconds on each muscle worked.

 Massage and stretch the muscles after the session